PoisotLab/ms_network_prediction/manuscript.md

 phylogenetic match between species is consistent even through scales [@Poisot2018IntRet] and in neutral models [@Coelho2017NeuBio].

-A separate family of methods that gained interest in recent years are the network-based models.
+A separate family of methods that has gained interest in recent years are the network-based models.
 These models use the existing set of interactions to identify the unmeasured traits (i.e. latent traits) driving the network structure [@Becker2020PreWil].
 Species positioned closely in the network should